mjbhobe/learning_Qt/bogo2bogo/ChocolafStyle/examples/MyProjects/PyDoodle/step03/readme.md

 __NOTE:__ I have use the `try/finally` block to ensure that `end()` is _always_ called, even if the painting code throws some sort of error/exception.
 This is not required, but a good practice to follow.

 If you can run `step03/step03.py` now.
-Once the window comes up, left-mouse click all around the client area and you should see something like the screen-shot below.
+Once the window comes up, left-mouse click all around the client area and you should see that the mouse click position is painted with each click.
+After multiple random clicks, your window should look something like the screen-shot below.
 If you right-mouse click, all the points will disappear!

 ![Left Mouse Press](./images/Step03-LeftMousePress.png)